 The National Music Museum is closed in preparation for architectural expansion!Read more here.

-Fri., Nov.
-15, 7pm, NMM Live! presents the JAS Quintet, jazz in Farber Hall/Old Main Bldg, USD campus, Vermillion
+Fri., Dec.
+13, 7pm, NMM Live! presents "Marvin Gagarin & Friends," holiday show, in Farber Hall/Old Main Bldg, USD campus, Vermillion

 "Reunion in Cremona": Famed NMM stringed instruments now on exhibit at Italy's Museo del Violino!